backdrop-ops/contrib/README.md

 ----------------------

-The `Backdrop Bug Squad` consists of trusted members of the backdrop-contrib group who will help other contributors stay on top of minor bug fixes and User Interface improvements.
+The `Backdrop Bug Squad` consists of trusted members of the backdrop-contrib group who will help contributors stay on top of minor bug fixes and User Interface improvements.

 Responsibilities include:
 - Reviewing Pull Requests for eligibility.
 - Merging eligible Pull Requests.
 - Communicating with existing maintainers.
+- Createing a new releases if a severe bug has been fixed.

 Fixes eligible inlude:
 - Minor Bugs (Fatal errors, PHP notices, validation errors, etc).
 - Minor User Interface changes (typos, spelling, grammar, terminology, etc).
+- Cross-ports of fixes from the original Drupal project (if applicable).
 - Any packaging issue preventing the project from being downloaded and installed via the Project Browser.
 - Any change that could be accepted after a feature freeze.